Peter Dyneley

-Peter Dyneley (13 April 1921 – 19 August 1977) was an English actor.
-Although he appeared in many smaller roles in both film and television, he is best remembered for supplying the voice of Jeff Tracy for the 1960s "Supermarionation" television series Thunderbirds and its two film spinoffs, Thunderbirds Are Go (1966) and Thunderbird 6 (1968), all produced by Gerry Anderson.
-Uncredited, Dyneley also provided the voice of the countdown that introduces the Thunderbirds title sequence.
+Peter Dyneley (13 April 1921 – 19 August 1977) was an English and Canadian actor and bass.
+Although he appeared in many minor and supporting parts in both film and television, he is best remembered for supplying the voice of Jeff Tracy for the 1960s "Supermarionation" television series Thunderbirds and its two film spinoffs, Thunderbirds Are Go (1966) and Thunderbird 6 (1968), all produced by Gerry Anderson.
+Dyneley also provided the voice of the countdown that introduces the Thunderbirds title sequence.

-Life and career
+Early life and education

 Born in Hastings, Sussex on 13 April 1921, Dyneley spent his early years in Canada but was educated at Radley College in Oxfordshire, UK.
-He served in the Royal Canadian Navy during the Second World War.
+He enrolled in McGill University, but his studies were interrupted by the outbreak of the Second World War, and Dyneley enlisted in the Royal Canadian Navy.
 After the war, he attended the Guildhall School of Music and Drama in London, where he studied opera and developed his bass voice.
-It was at this institution that he made the acquaintance of fellow student Christine May, whom he later married.
-They had two children, Richard and Amanda.